CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

   + a networking Capture the Flag competition.
   + Total of 64 questions *(flags)*,
   + eight teams of four, two teams of 5 competed.
-  + provided a spreadsheet of various networking questions and activities that are separated into different networking categories.
+  + provided with a spreadsheet of various networking questions and activities, that are separated into different networking categories.
   + separated into eight different networking categories, one of which is a bonus, three required inspecting packets in Wireshark.
   + <cont here>
   + Completed spreadsheet provided separately.